Deep-FAMS/StyleGAN2-ada-Reproducibility/README.md

 $ conda activate ada-env
 ```

-If you want to run any of the script in [py_scripts](./py_scripts) interactively, then you will have to load few modules before you start.
+If you want to run any of the script in [py_scripts](./py_scripts) interactively in the terminal or submit them as a batch job, then you will have to load few modules before you start.
 ```shell
 $ module load cuda
 $ module load compiler/gcc/6.1